dsabljic/voice-notes/README.md

 #### Sidenote

 Right now the project requires you to create products (plans) manually on the Stripe dashboard (admin dashboard coming soon).
-After running the server for the first time with the sequelize.sync({ force: true }) the database will be initialized (after that you should comment out the sync({ force: true }) and call sync without args as shown in app.js) and you can add you plans like this:
+After running the server for the first time with the sequelize.sync({ force: true }) (this option is for development purposes only) the database will be initialized (after that you should comment out the sync({ force: true }) and call sync without args as shown in app.js) and you can add you plans like this:

 ```sql
 INSERT INTO plan (planType, price, maxUploads, maxRecordingTime)